 The people who will want to see these reports are the drilling superintendent, project manager, and the executive team at head office.

 Is it an office or an on-site job?

 It can be either, or often both.
-For example you might spend weeks or months in the office creating the plan, ordering supplies, communicating with other departments.
+For example, you might spend weeks or months in the office creating the plan, ordering supplies, communicating with other departments.
 Then, a trip to the rig or platform might be necessary, to make sure that the completions are going to plan.

-To fly out to a rig or platform in a helicopter, in the wind and rain, looking down at massive crashing waves is not for the feint of heart.
+To fly out to a rig or platform in a helicopter, in the wind and rain, looking down at massive crashing waves is not for the faint of heart.
 This kind of practical aspect can also offer some of the most exhilarating and satisfying parts of the job as well.